Isopolito/Ganchos/README.md

 * `eventTypes`: *Array of strings*; the plugin will be executed when an event in the list occurs.
 If this is empty the plugin will ignore events altogether.
 For file system events, the plugin configuration `watchPaths` and `excludeWatchPaths` properties can be used to include or ignore a plugin respectively.

-  Below are the available eventType values by category, note that EventData is passed to a plugin on execution (see plugin execution).
-The shape of that object can change depending on the event.
+  Below are the available EventTypes by category.

   1. **File system**: 'add' | 'addDir' | 'change' | 'unlink' | 'unlinkDir' | 'ready' | 'raw' | 'error'
   <br>EventData properties for this event: `filePath`